Most L&D teams know David Kolb’s name. Fewer know that half his theory has held up to four decades of research, and that half of it hasn’t.

 2. Assimilating (AC/RO)

 The assimilating learning style is all about taking a concise and logical approach to learning.
-Learners with this learning preference often consider ideas and concepts more important than people.
-They need clear explanations and demonstrations instead of practical learning opportunities.
+Learners with this preference often consider ideas and concepts more important than people.

-Their strength lies in assimilating diverse observations into a concise, logical theory or explanation.
 These learners tend to be more interested in the soundness and precision of ideas rather than in their practical value.
+In learning interventions, they prefer reading, lectures, exploring analytical models, and having the time to think about and analyse information.

 3. Converging (AC/AE)